-Thirteen out of the 20 voucher programs and both operational ESA programs surveyed do not place a cap on private school tuition, meaning that a voucher may not cover the actual cost of attending private schools in the state.
+Thirteen out of the 20 voucher programs and both operational ESA programs surveyed do not place a cap on private school tuition.
+As a result, a vouchers are unlikely to not cover the actual cost of attending private schools in the state.

-- Only four of the 20 voucher programs surveyed collected information on schools’ religious affiliation, but of those programs 69-88% of voucher schools were religious.
-One school GAO spoke with required all students in fourth grade and above to agree to follow a list of religious principles when applying to the school.
+- Only four of the 20 voucher programs surveyed collected information on schools’ religious affiliation.
+Of those programs, however, 69-88% of voucher schools were religious.
+One school required all students in fourth grade and above to agree to follow a list of religious principles when applying to the school.

 Students who are eligible for additional services under the Individuals with Disabilities Education Act (IDEA) are eligible to receive those services in private schools.
 However, students who are parentally placed in a private school through a voucher program are not entitled to the same special education services that students receive through IDEA in the public schools.
 For voucher students, there is no individual right to receive special education services in private schools.
 Instead, it is up to the school districts to decide which IDEA services it wants to provide.

 Confusion Leads To Students Being Denied Services: Many voucher students entitled to receive some IDEA services in private schools do not receive these services merely because the district and school officials are confused on whether and how to provide them.

-- Special Education Services Are Provided Inconsistently: Among the four states (Ohio, Wisconsin, Arizona, and Indiana), voucher students in urban areas are less likely to receive IDEA services than those in rural or suburban areas.
+Special Education Services Are Provided Inconsistently: Among the four states (Ohio, Wisconsin, Arizona, and Indiana), voucher students in urban areas are less likely to receive IDEA services than those in rural or suburban areas.
 In Ohio and Wisconsin, under 30% of students in urban areas receive IDEA services.

-- Some Schools Opt Out: School districts and private schools have flexibility in how they distribute Title I funds to provide equitable services, and they can choose not to provide any of the services at all.
+Some Schools Opt Out: School districts and private schools have flexibility in how they distribute Title I funds to provide equitable services, and they can choose not to provide any of the services at all.
 Three private schools visited by GAO opted out of providing Title I equitable services, citing reasons such as the hassle of the “administrative burden.”